WCBS-FM: 101.1 Jack FM: Playing What We Want

 In the spring of 2005, Infinity Broadcasting, which was CBS' radio division during that time, contracted with Sparknet Communications, which owns the licensing of an Adult Hits format branded as "Jack FM", a format that has seen on-air success in Canadian areas since the early 2000s.
 In return, Sparknet Communications gave Infinity Broadcasting permission to bring the "Jack FM" format to some of Infinity's radio markets in the United States.
 That April, Infinity flipped radio stations KCBS-FM in Los Angeles and WQSR in Baltimore to the "Jack FM" format.
 On Friday, June 3, 2005, Micky Dolenz, Mike Fitzgerald, and Randy Davis all signed off their shows expecting to be back the following Monday.
 However, Bill Brown signed off at about 3:53 p.m. saying, "CBS-FM 101.1, Fontella Bass...
 Do you ever feel the urge to just kinda scream, "RESCUE ME!?"...
 I'm beginning to get that feeling, here's Fontella Bass."
 The station segued to "Use Me" by Bill Withers.
-Then, at 4:00 p.m., the station played the usual station identification, and then a mix of Oldies and Greatest Hits referring to change, including "Movin' Out (Anthony's Song)", "Get a Job", "Glory Days" and "Hit the Road Jack" (the last song of which had the word "Jack" edited out, giving an advance hint to the new format), among others.
+Then, at 4:00 pm, the station played the usual station identification, and then a mix of oldies and greatest hits referring to change, including "Movin' Out (Anthony's Song)", "Get a Job", "Glory Days" and "Hit the Road Jack" (the last song of which had the word "Jack" edited out, giving an advance hint to the new format), among others.
 Frank Sinatra's "Summer Wind" was the last song played before the format change.
-At 4:30 p.m., the station stunted with a 30-minute montage of lines from various movies and other sources.
+At 4:30 pm, the station stunted with a 30-minute montage of lines from various movies and other sources.